FOR COMMUNITY, BY COMMUNITY

 Our club is dedicated to the dismantling of racism, misogyny, and bigotry of all kinds.
 We are dedicated to using soccer to bring together communities and lift up women and girls from marginalized communities.

 Being community-owned means that fans have stakes in the team.
 3080 people invested during our overwhelming community investment campaign.
 Community Owners elect members to serve on the board and are a part of major decision-making throughout the year.

 Sign up for our newsletter to stay up to date here.

 Media/Sponsorship Inquiries can be directed to email@example.com.

-Andréa Carroll-Franck is currently Director of Public Allies Twin Cities, operated by Pillsbury United Communities as well as the Kicking and Culture Coach for the Highland Park Football program.
+Andréa Carroll-Franck is our Vice President of Community, and has been working in community organizations and sports for over 20 years.
 As a long-time soccer player and coach, she centers youth work practices in sports so players build community, compete to their highest ability, and stay lifelong lovers of the game.
-She is active in her community, including playing on multiple soccer teams, mentoring young adults, supporting local AmeriCorps programs, and is a current or recent board member with Like a Girl, Monarch FC, and The JK Movement.
+She is active in her community, including playing on multiple soccer teams, mentoring young adults, supporting local AmeriCorps programs, and is a current or recent board member with Minnesota Aurora FC, Like a Girl, Monarch FC, and The JK Movement

 Rob Spence is a marketing communications consultant, photographer and graphic designer.
 He is President Emeritus and currently on staff at Saint Paul Blackhawks Soccer Club where he is dedicated to making quality, competitive soccer available and affordable to all kids in St. Paul and surrounding areas.
 His experience includes apparel development, merchandise management and brand calibration for various Minnesota soccer clubs and other organizations.
 He lives in St. Paul with his wife Christina and two high school aged sons.